perfidiousscript/greeter/README.md

 am most familiar with right now.

-  Writing the program as a Rails app introduced a bit of overhead,
+  Writing the program as a Rails app introduced a bit of boilerplate,

 but allowed for an easy GUI and eased a few other things.

 I tried to follow MVC as closely as possible, and Rails makes this easy.

-The most relevant files are 'app/controller/greetings_controller.rm',
+The most interesting files are 'app/controller/greetings_controller.rm',

 'app/models/greeting.rb' and the 'app/views/greetings' folder.
 JSON files